 - Preheat your oven to 325F (160°C) and line a baking tray with baking paper.

-- Add in the ground flax, water, and almond flour and stir together until completely mixed together.
+- Add in the ground flax, water, baking soda, and almond flour and stir together until completely mixed together.

 - Once the cookie dough has been mixed together, add in the chocolate chips.
 Fold them in gently until they are distributed evenly throughout the dough.